SiyiP/linked-blog-starter-md/11 HEENT/SFP Disorders of the Ear I+II_Dixon.md

 	7. can also do a CT scan to see - subtle change in density of the both + otospongosis = typical of active sclerosis

-6. age related HL - hearing + cogniftive decline
+6. age related HL - hearing + cognitive decline
 	1. super common!
 1 in 5 americans
 	2. association with many problems - reduced QOL, loneliness, social isolation, depression, etc etc.
 	3. bunch of health problems have this - some ppl might be able to reduce incidence of falls and cognitive decline by treating hearing loss + improve social networks !